Infineon/ota-update/README.md

 - It runs on CM4 CPU in case of multicore Psoc6 devices and on CM7 CPU in XMC7200 devices.

-- In case of 20829 devices, it runs on CM33 CPU along with the bootloader application.
+- In case of 20829 and 89829 devices, it runs on CM33 CPU along with the bootloader application.

 On a virgin device, main application(BOOT image) is programmed / flashed to the device first time.
 Subsequent versions of the application (so called updates) are downloaded using OTA.